Promoting Research Opportunities to Maximize Innovation and Scholarly Excellence

 College of Liberal Arts Graduate Student Research Support Program

-PROMISE applications are now being accepted for FY 2019 (Expenses to be incurred beginning July 1, 2018).
+PROMISE applications are now being accepted for fiscal year 2020 (expenses to be incurred beginning July 1, 2019).
 Recipients of previous PROMISE awards must submit a brief ½ page report on their scholarly and creative conference/research activities to firstname.lastname@example.org in order to be eligible for consideration for new PROMISE awards.
 These reports should include brief information on the scholarly/creative outcomes of the research or presentation including specific products such as expected completion of degree or publications (in-progress or published).

 To enhance institutional excellence and to promote all areas of intellectual inquiry, the College of Liberal Arts is launching the PROMISE Award program.
 PROMISE will promote research opportunities to maximize innovation and scholarly excellence in graduate education.
 Building upon the model established with the Aspire Research Enhancement Grants for faculty, PROMISE will support CLA graduate student research, scholarly activity and conference travel.
 Applications will be funded and managed by the CLA Dean’s Office.
-Dean David Reingold has allocated $100,000 for this program and will assess it at the end of the year to determine if additional funds will be made available in future years.
+Dean David Reingold has allocated $225,000 for this program ($175,000 comes from CLA, and $50,000 from the Provost).
+It will be assessed at the end of the year to determine if additional funds will be made available in future years.

 PROMISE Funding is structured in two tiers:

 Tier 1 will provide up to $750 in approved funding for expenses related to scholarship/creative activity including domestic research or conference travel for graduate students to present original scholarship/creative works.

 Tier 2 will provide funding up to $1,500 for expenses related to scholarship/creative activity with an international focus including international research or conference travel to present original scholarship/creative works.